Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 The difference between a chatbot and an AI agent isn't branding.
 It's capability.

 A chatbot answers questions from a script.
-An AI agent understands intent, takes action, and completes tasks autonomously.
-For service businesses -- where the goal of every customer interaction is to book, reschedule, pay, or confirm -- that difference translates directly to revenue.
+An AI agent understands intent, takes action, and advances the conversation autonomously.
+For service businesses -- where the goal of every customer interaction is to move someone closer to buying -- that difference translates directly to revenue.

 60% of small businesses are already using AI.
 The question isn't whether to adopt it.
 The question is whether you're using the right kind.